andrew/ultimate-awesome/README.md

 - [awesome-few-shot-generation](https://github.com/kobeshegu/awesome-few-shot-generation) - [IJCV-2025] A curated list of awesome few-shot image generation papers.
 - [awesome-article-collection](https://github.com/Olanetsoft/awesome-article-collection) - Curated articles by writers, both technical and non-technical.
 This was made specifically to encourage content creators to discover their strengths and consistently produce quality articles.
 You are welcome to participate by sending a PR.
 - [awesome-disfluency-detection](https://github.com/pariajm/awesome-disfluency-detection) - A curated list of awesome disfluency detection publications along with the released code and bibliographical information.
+- [awesome-regl](https://github.com/regl-project/awesome-regl) - List of resources, projects and tools for regl.
 - [awesome-cypher](https://github.com/szarnyasg/awesome-cypher) - A curated list of (open)Cypher resources.
 - [awesome-hwd-tools](https://github.com/TM90/awesome-hwd-tools) - A curated list of awesome open source hardware design tools.
 - [awesome-neural-trees](https://github.com/zju-vipa/awesome-neural-trees) - Introduction, selected papers and possible corresponding codes in our review paper "A Survey of Neural Trees".